springernature/otelcollector-binary-boshrelease/README.md

 Simple Bosh release to deploy binary OpenTelemetry collector from upstream (https://github.com/open-telemetry/opentelemetry-collector-releases/releases), allowing end users to define the full configuration file.

+# Release process

+Blobs are stored in this repository as LFS objects!

-# Creating and using a release:
+## Creating and testing a release

 In order to test and create a "non final" (dev) release, run: